I thought seriously about the way I was eating before my operation as I wanted to be in the best health possible in order to face major surgery.

 I have always followed the debate about “healthy eating”, “good” and “bad” foods and “different diets”.
 This is what I concluded.

-- Everyone need to eat.
-It’s life sustaining and it can’t be given up like drugs or alcohol.
+-Everyone need to eat.
+It’s life sustaining and it can’t be given up as can drugs or alcohol.

 I thought about where I shopped for food and how to eat sustainably and seasonally.
 There isn’t a row of independent shops near my house where I can shop, complete with wicker basket in which to pop my purchases.
 In fact, I couldn’t carry a lot as it hurt my knee.

-When, I think about it, I’ve had the same philosophy all my life, taught by my mother how to shop sensibly and how to cook, and in turn, teaching my two daughters to do the same.
+When, I think about it, I’ve had the same philosophy all my life, taught by my mother how to shop sensibly and how to cook, cooking for myself since the age of eighteen when I left home and in turn, teaching my two daughters to cook themselves.

 Goats cheese, tomato and giant couscous salad, hummus and avocado salad